FOR RNA Expression Microarray Assays:

 As a starting point, many investigators design a differential expression microarray project to include three biological replicates per condition or experimental group.
 There is literature that indicates that a minimum of five biological replicates per group should be analyzed.
 Depending in the microarray assay, often useful preliminary or pilot data can be generated using a single pair of microarrays (this is a minimum, not optimum).
 Regardless of current practices, there is a consensus that a power analysis for a particular study should be conducted as part of the microarray project design phase and that more replicates generally provide more power.

 Microarray samples are often pooled to reduce experimental costs, compensate for insufficient sample material, or to reduce sample variation.
 However, sample pooling results in the loss of gene expression information that may be especially important to studies that include human clinical samples or any study that aims to make inferences about a population.
 Whenever possible, it is recommended that investigators use non-pooled (individual) samples.
 See Affymetrix and Illumina technotes that address sample pooling.

 Paired samples are non-independent and should be analyzed accordingly.
 Some examples of paired samples include tumor and benign tissue from the same individual, tissue from the right and left eyes from the same individual, and samples taken before and after an infection from the same sample source.
 Ideally, paired samples are collected from multiple individuals or sample sources, yielding biological replicates of the sample pairs.
 If multiple paired samples are taken from the same individual, the replicates are considered technical replicates.

-See GMSR-Affymetrix Microarray Core publication in PLos One (2008), Randomization in Laboratory Procedure Is Key to Obtaining Reproducible Microarray Results.
+See GPSR-Affymetrix Microarray Core publication in PLos One (2008), Randomization in Laboratory Procedure Is Key to Obtaining Reproducible Microarray Results.